Moving Forward After a Disaster

 Moving Forward After a Disaster: Checking Your Home

-Before you even step foot back into your home, there are a number of things that you ought to do and look out for before you do.
+Before you even step foot back into your home, the place that provides physical and emotional shelter, there are a number of things that you ought to do and look out for before you do.
 For starters, you’ll want to wait for emergency professionals or the local authorities to tell you when it’s safe to return to your area and your specific home.
-Not waiting until the emergency is over and you’re in the clear has all the potential makings of being a very bad move on your part, and could jeopardize the health and well-being of you or one of your family members.
+Not waiting until the emergency is over and you’re in the clear has all the potential makings of being a very bad move.
+The wrong actions could jeopardize the health and well-being of you or your family members.

-That’s why it’s best to try to remain patient since a short delay can work to your advantage.
+That’s why it’s best to try to remain patient during the aftermath of disasters since a short delay can work to your advantage.
 Keep reading to find out what else you should look out for when returning to your home.
-You’re already going through a stressful event without adding to the stress with an injury accident that could have been avoided.
+You’re already going through a stressful event without adding to the stress.
+You don’t want to have to deal with an injury accident that could have been avoided.

 Structural Damage